Vpet95/wtf-slack/README.md

 New OpenAI accounts receive $5 of free credit, and each GPT request is fairly inexpensive so this should be sufficient for the hackathon.

+If you want to bypass this functionality and run without an OPENAI_API_KEY set, you can pass a flag when running the app (see next step, "run the app")

 ## run the app

+In another terminal tab:
-Install python dependencies: `pip install -r requirements.txt` In another terminal tab, run the python server with `python3 ./main.py`
+Install python dependencies with `pip install -r requirements.txt`

+Then run the python server:
+The first time you run, you may want to seed the db with common QP terms and definitions.
+Use: `python3 ./main.py --seed=true`

+To run without seeding, use `python3 ./main.py`

+To allow the app to run without setting an `OPENAI_API_KEY`, disabling the eli5 command, use: `python3 ./main.py --no-ai=true`

+Call the app's help for more information `python3 ./main.py --help`

 # hot reloading